RyanAdamGonzalez1996/Python-Challenge/README.md

 # Python-Challenge
 Python Homework Week2

+With the use of functions and importing the sys library, I was able to clean up the output by just calling the function instead of having to seperate, but same blocks of code to output the results of each activity.

+Actual Instructions Below
 Create the two programs "PyBank" and "PyPoll"
 PyBank - * Your task is to create a Python script that analyzes the records to calculate each of the following: